 If you have a good eye and a camera, you could get into horse photography.
-You can take pictures for show horses, racehorses, or private owners.
+You can take pictures of show horses, racehorses, or private owners.
 You can also photograph events, shows, and events for media or documentation.

 As a photographer, you have to have a sense of aesthetics and know-how to work with computer software to edit photos as needed.
 You also have to be personable enough to work with clients or companies.

 When you think of horse racing, seeing a jockey holding on across the track might come to mind.
-If you’re curious about what being a jockey is all about, these people are professionals with extensive training.
+If you’re curious about what being a jockey is all about, know that these people are professionals with extensive training.

-As a jockey, you will learn all of the riding techniques to make sure you are efficient on the saddle.
+As a jockey, you will learn all the riding techniques to make sure you are efficient on the saddle.
 You will take routine care of your horse and necessary supplies.
 You must also have a good working relationship with your companion.

 You will spend several hours training for big events and races.
 This means rigorous practice and extreme discipline.
 You also have to learn how to use and maintain all riding equipment, including saddles, helmets, goggles, clothing, equestrian boots, and whips.

-To be a jockey, you have to be a very driven person with a high activity level.
+To be a jockey, you have to be a driven person with a high activity level.
 Training requires incredibly meticulous work and discipline.
 Performance on the track is everything—and the more time you spend training, the more your skills reflect it.